cxy-mumu/SAGE/README.md

 ```

 ## Run
-The dataset configuration is located at lines 235-236; determine the number of clients at line 222 based on the dataset you wish to run.
+The dataset configuration is located at lines 235-236 in the `client.py` file; determine the number of clients at line 222 based on the dataset you wish to run.

 For the public dataset(tsu),  You can start the server in a terminal as follows:
 ```shell